 a day for women and 2 for men.

 Stop eating at least 3 hours before you go to bed.

 Eat smaller meals more often.

-Avoid foods that are known to cause heartburn, especially fatty foods and foods and
+Don't have foods that are known to cause heartburn.
+This includes fatty foods and

 Raise the head of your bed 6 to 8 inches.